hutong17/hutong17.github.io/README.md

                 </div>
                 <div class="self-content">
                     <div class="info-container">
-                        This is a simple homepage theme by XuHutong.
+                        This is a simple homepage theme by 徐静雯.
                     </div>

                 </div>